-Purchasing life insurance for the most dangerous jobs in the US is available and probably a lot less costly as you would think.
-Approximately 11% of Americans have high risk jobs.
-More people than ever have hazardous occupations because they normally pay higher wages.
-Most people in the workforce have relatively safe occupations with little risk of getting injured or killed.
-These can be anything from office workers such as accountants, bankers and school teachers.
+Purchasing life insurance for high-risk occupations is simple and not expensive as you may think.
+Approximately 11% of Americans have high-risk jobs.
+More people than ever have hazardous occupations because they usually pay higher wages.
+On the other hand, most people in the workforce have relatively safe trades with little risk of getting injured or killed.
+These can be office workers such as accountants, bankers, and school teachers.

-Another class would be the blue collar occupations such as forklift drivers, machinists, welders and auto mechanics just to name a few.
-There is normally never an issue with these type of job descriptions due to their much more mild risk factors.
+Another class would be the blue-collar occupations such as forklift drivers, machinists, welders, and auto mechanics, to name a few.
+There is seldom an issue with these job descriptions due to their more mild risk factors.

-The most dangerous jobs which would include such jobs as professional loggers, iron workers, commercial fisherman, farmers, ranchers, airplane pilots, race car drivers, skydivers, commercial divers and electrical power line repairman.
-The statistics for these dangerous jobs are unfortunately much more likely to have on-the-job fatal accidents.
+The most dangerous jobs include professional loggers, ironworkers, commercial fishermen, farmers, ranchers, airplane pilots, race car drivers, commercial divers, and electrical power line repairmen.
+Unfortunately, the statistics for these hazardous occupations are much more likely to have on-the-job fatal accidents.

 Table of Contents